Watchet Visitor Centre and Boat Museum

 Watchet Visitor Centre and Boat Museum opened its doors in July 2016.
 The building and land was Community Asset Transfered from the District Council, and funded by EDF's Community Impact Mitigation Fund and Trusthouse Charitable Foundation.

-Now run as a community owned facility it has a co-location of services with Watchet Town Council and Friends of the Flatner Association and Cliff's Cabs taxi company.
+Now run as a community owned facility it has a co-location of services with Watchet Town Council and Friends of the Flatner Association.

-The Visitor Centre Manager is Louise Body, and runs tourism services from the site, as well as a number of events and activities.
+The Visitor Centre Manager is Fiona Payne, and runs tourism services from the site, as well as a number of events and activities.
 To go to the website click here

 The project is the first major capital build by community-led social enterprise Onion Collective CIC and represents one of a series of regeneration projects planned for the town.
 The Visitor Centre is a new-build extension onto the Boat Museum on Harbour Road and has been funded by EDF’s Community Impact Mitigation Fund, Trusthouse Charitable Foundation, with a contribution to the build costs from Watchet Town Council for their new office space.